corkiejp/Corkiejp-notes-on-awesome-bluesky/Important-correct_method_to_link_your_profile.md

 This is especially true for personal/domain handles, Due to the **Bluesky BUG** where accounts are marked with 'Invalid Handles' your account link might not appear correctly for other users!

-But will work with the default bluesky social handles in case your encounter the bug.
+But will work with the default bluesky social handles in case you encounter the bug.

 Instead of linking to a profile with: -
 > https://bsky.app/profile/corkiejp.github.io